urbanjost/M_intrinsics/docs/intrinsics.md

 ### **Options**

 - **string**
-  : string to be searched
+  : string to be searched for a match

 - **substring**
   : string to attempt to locate in **string**